It's said that an ounce of prevention is worth a pound of cure. We hope you never need this information. But if you do, it could save a life.

 - Call 9-1-1 for police and medical help.

-They will notify FirstEnergy immediately so the power can be turned off.
+They will notify FirstEnergy immediately so the company can respond.

 - Do not attempt to remove the person from the line.